inanuygur/find-and-replace-txt/README.md

 Project is created using Eclipse IDE.
 So I currently don't know how to compile it but I have added the runnable jar file so that you can basically open and use it.

 Follow the below steps:
-  1. Choose a file by clicking "Search Button" or hust drag and drop a file on the "Search Button".
+  1. Choose a file by clicking "Search Button" or just drag and drop a file on the "Search Button".
   2. Type a command in the text area which fits the instructions and press 'Enter'.
   3. Following result or output will be displayed on the below text area.